 I was in luck during my time in Kanazawa, where I stayed for three days, part of the week I spent travelling around Japan at the end of August this year.
 I’d gone on the recommendation of my friend Christopher, but this was more with a view to being a tourist.
 The fact that I found so much great coffee, most of it within a few minutes of my hotel, was a bonus.

 Blue Monday was the exception, since it’s not near my hotel.
 Instead, it’s close to Kanazawa station, making it a perfect introduction to the city (and a good last call before catching your train).
 Located in the Porte basement shopping complex under the Hotel Nikko, it offers espresso-based drinks, using a bespoke house-blend, plus herbal tea, hot dogs, toast, soft-serve ice cream and mini-doughnuts.
 If you want to stay, there’s no seating, but there are proper cups.

-This time last week I was in Kanazawa on the north coast of Honshu, Japan’s main island, where I unexpectedly found some excellent coffee.
+This time last week I was in Kanazawa on the north coast of Honshu, part of my short trip around Japan’s main island, where I unexpectedly found some excellent coffee.
 I say unexpectedly, since I wasn’t really looking, but I really struck it lucky with my hotel, with great coffee shops of varying styles and character all within a few minutes’ walk.